On behalf of Wattle Range Council and its residents I am pleased to welcome you to the Council's website.

 Wattle Range truly is a wonderful place to live and work.

-Our Council area produces a huge array of products for both domestic and export markets, including beef, prime lambs, wool, herbs, rock lobster, wine, blue gum and radiata pine, potatoes, apples, cherries, native flowers, seaweed and a diverse range of small seeds.
+Our Council area produces a diverse array of products for both domestic and export markets, including beef, prime lambs, wool, herbs, rock lobster, wine, blue gum and radiata pine, potatoes, apples, cherries, native flowers, seaweed and a diverse range of small seeds.
+In 2014, we were rated as the number one primary production area in Australia.

 We have an abundance of tourist attractions including the world famous Coonawarra vineyards, the historic township of Penola, the seaside townships of Beachport and Southend, Millicent’s Living History Museum, the historic Glencoe Woolshed, the Tantanoola Caves, Canunda National Park, Woakwine Cutting, and an abundance of lakes, coastal trails and conservation parks.
 Our natural environment is clean and green where the air is noticeably clearer and we have an abundance of fresh water.